Mass media in Singapore: Newspapers

 The Newspaper and Printing Presses Act of 1974 states:

 Section 10 of the same act gives the Minister the power to appoint the management shareholders of all newspaper companies and to control any transfers of such management shares.
 The same section specifies that a management share equals 200 ordinary shares for "any resolution relating to the appointment or dismissal of a director or any member of the staff of a newspaper company", and that the number of management shares must equal at least 1% of ordinary shares.
 This gives the management shareholders, and by proxy the government, a minimum 66% majority in any votes regarding staffing decisions.

-The print media are largely controlled by SPH Media Trust, publisher of the flagship English-language daily, The Straits Times.
+The print media are largely controlled by SPH Media, publisher of the flagship English-language daily, The Straits Times.
 SPH publishes all daily newspapers with the exception of TODAY, which is owned by Mediacorp, now a digital publication.
-In 2009, a United States diplomatic cable leaked by WikiLeaks quotes Chua Chin Hon, The Straits Times US bureau chief, saying that the paper's "editors have all been groomed as pro-government supporters and are careful to ensure that reporting of local events adheres closely to the official line", and that "the government exerts significant pressure on ST editors to ensure that published articles follow the government's line".
+Chua Chin Hon, The Straits Times US bureau chief, said that the paper's "editors have all been groomed as pro-government supporters and are careful to ensure that reporting of local events adheres closely to the official line", and that "the government exerts significant pressure on ST editors to ensure that published articles follow the government's line".
 As with worldwide trends, SPH readership and subscription numbers have stagnated since the early-2000s, as Singaporeans increasingly turned to online media for their news.

 As of 2008, there are 16 newspapers in active circulation.
 Daily newspapers are published in English, Chinese, Malay and Tamil.

-Under a reciprocal agreement between Malaysia and Singapore, Malaysia's New Straits Times newspaper may not be sold in Singapore, and Singapore's The Straits Times may not be sold in Malaysia.
+Under a reciprocal agreement between Malaysia and Singapore, Malaysia's the New Straits Times newspaper may not be sold in Singapore, and Singapore's The Straits Times may not be sold in Malaysia.
 This is largely due to the history between these two countries.